M0-o/Python/README.md

 This project provides a function that formats arithmetic expressions (addition and subtraction) in a neat arrangement.
 It is designed to handle up to five problems at a time, ensuring correct spacing and alignment.

 **Note:** My implementation does not use any predefined string formatting functions.
-Readers are free to develop the functionality in their own way.

 ## Functionality